Bound by Corruption by BelovedStranger

 And he was naked.
 She could feel that part of him nestled against her lower back, felt it swell.
 Lengthen.
 Harden.

-“Shh,” he murmured, a gentle rumble she felt emanate from his chest pressed against her back.
+“Shh,” he murmured, a gentle rumble she felt from his chest along her back.
 “Calm yourself, aijin.
 I cannot help that part of me that responds to your nearness.
 Know that I will do nothing you do not wish.”

-“Why not be considerate for once and allow me to bathe alone in privacy?”
+“Why not be considerate for once by allowing me to bathe alone in privacy?”
 Was that her voice?
 Too high, too breathy.

 “I am trying to be considerate if you’d only let me,” he told her, voice as soft as a caress.